For any emergency, including fire, explosion, illness, or injury, contact the Office of Public Safety (P-Safe):

 Check the MSDS to determine if delayed effects should be expected.

 If you spill a hazardous chemical in your eyes:

 Rinse with water for at least 15 minutes from the nose outward, so as not to affect the uncontaminated eye.

 Remove any contact lenses while rinsing; do not wait to remove them before beginning to rinse.

 If you inhale a hazardous chemical or are overcome by chemical fumes:

-- Report the inhalation hazard to a member of the Theatre Arts faculty or staff.
+Report the inhalation hazard to a member of the Center for Theatre and Dance faculty or staff.

 If you accidentally ingest a hazardous chemical: